This blog is part of a serie. You can find the first one here.

 It is important to keep in mind that this process of asking questions should not be limited to only a one-time meeting.
 It should also not feel like you are interrogating someone, because otherwise you won’t get what you really need.
 No one likes to feel like they are being bombarded by question after question.

-It should feel more like you are having a conversation and it should also be an ongoing conversation to make sure that there is a mutual understanding.
+It should feel more like you are having a conversation and it should be also an ongoing conversation to make sure that there is a mutual understanding.
 How do you get it right?
 Well, practicing!
 Embedding this into your work and practice and practice again!
 A way that works for me is that I prepare my meetings and I also take notes of things I want to ask or I want to share and if a question pops in my head I write it down and then introduce it when I get the chance.

 Conclusion